ail-project/ail-framework/other_installers/docker/improvments.md

 devcontainers so that we can really isolate the developing process.
 (If there's more tools that could be implemented, fell free to add to the list)
     - [ ] Devcontainers

+- [ ] Undestand what each service of installing_deps.sh does.
+So that it can be understood how the docker-compose.yaml file will be built.